BillHertzing/ATAP.Utilities/src/ATAP.Utilities.PowerShell/Documentation/Powershell Useage in ATAP.Utilities.md

 ## Using classes defined in Powershell Modiles

-Since the AATAP.Utilities rpository contains a robust CI pipeline, it is very feasable to write the classes and enumerations in c# and targeting .Net (cross-platofrm), compile them to a .dll, and include them in a package.
+Since the AAAP.Utilities rpository contains a robust CI pipeline, it is very feasable to write the classes and enumerations in c# and targeting .Net (cross-platofrm), compile them to a .dll, and include them in a package.
 That way, other modules that want to work with the smae classes and enumerations can simply include the .dlls exported by the module.
 (ToDo: Check this works as explained)

 The following two seemed a good idea, but the work has languished.